Jc-alt logo

 l, r = 0, n - 1

-# say we have a list of 6 elements, we are trying to grab the largest 2 elements
+# with list of 6 elements, grab largest 2 elements

 quickSelectBinarySearchHelper(l, r, finalPartition)